 Through our fiscally sponsored projects, students have the opportunity to engage in various programs that instill a love of STEM.
 Projects include:

 We aim to strengthen a generation of readers and writers.
 Empowering students to be lifelong readers and writers is a high priority of WCCUSD.
 The importance of equipping teachers with literacy instructional resources has become even more critical with recent COVID-19 related disruptions.
 Through partnership with Teachers College Reading and Writing Project (TCRWP), we are building the capacity of Elementary Literacy Teacher Leaders (ELTL) through Lab Work.
 Additionally, we help keep students engaged and learning during the summer through Camp Achieve, an 8-week summer camp with quality education courses and enrichment activities.

-With partners such as the Irene S. Scully Foundation, we have mobilized over $250,000 for district wide literacy programming.
+With partners such as the Irene S. Scully Foundation, we have mobilized over $250,000 for district-wide literacy programming.
 Currently, WCCUSD is in the third year of the adoption and implementation of Teacher’s College (TCRWP) district wide.

 WCCUSD lab sites provide intensive coaching and professional development designed to help select teacher leaders become empowered to bring learning back to their own school.
 We are committed to coordination with the African-American Site Advisory Team (AASAT), an advisory group made up of Parent and District Leaders dedicated to promoting quality education for Black students and are actively engaged with other departments to ensure literacy work is aligned with the district’s larger racial equity initiatives.
 We’re forming relationships and shared understandings among units of study to support these collaborations.
 These sites serve 38 elementary schools, and benefit 1,216 students!

 The Scully Foundation funded 3 lab sites during the 2019-2020 school year.
-In the 2020-2021 school year, teachers of sites of highest need from Bayview and King will receive Professional Development opportunities.
-Lab sites will be hubs for Lead teachers to learn TCRWP coaching methods.
-Each identified Lead teacher spends 5 days at the lab site hub across the year with ongoing support through their Professional Learning Community.
-They will choose either a TK-2 Focus or a 3rd-6th Focus.
+In the 2020-2021 school year, teachers at highest need sites from Bayview and King have received professional development opportunities.
+Lab sites are hubs for lead teachers to learn TCRWP coaching methods.
+Each identified lead teacher spends 5 days at the lab site hub across the year with ongoing support through their Professional Learning Community.

 Lab sites made possible through the generous support from: